- 1

 Spring (March-May) and autumn (September-November) offer the best weather for Petra and Wadi Rum.
 Summer is very hot in the desert; winter is cool with occasional rain but far fewer crowds.

 You float rather than swim — the water's salt density makes sinking nearly impossible.
-Dead Sea resorts along the Jordanian shore offer day access with showers, pools and mud treatments; many tours include a stop there.
+Dead Sea resorts along the Jordanian shore offer day access with showers, pools and mud treatments.
+Some itineraries list a Dead Sea stop; check the tour page and written confirmation for access and facilities included.

 Yes — Jordan pairs naturally with Egypt or Turkey on multi-country routes connected by short regional flights.
 See the Turkey & Jordan and Egypt & Jordan tour pages for current itineraries.